1984–85 in English football: Diary of the season

-19 February 1985: Millwall make the FA Cup quarter-finals with a deserved 2–0 win over Leicester at The Den.
+19 February 1985: Millwall make the FA Cup quarter-finals with a 2–0 win over Leicester City at The Den.

-20 February 1985: Liverpool register a decisive 7–0 FA Cup replay win over York at Anfield with John Wark scoring a hat-trick.
+20 February 1985: John Wark scores a hat-trick as Liverpool register a decisive 7–0 FA Cup replay win over York City at Anfield.

-23 February 1985: Two goals by Andy Gray – his first since September – give Everton an important 2–1 win at Leicester.
-Kenny Dalglish celebrates his 300th league appearance by scoring in Liverpool's 2–0 win over Stoke.
-A goal by Mich d'Avray gives Ipswich a slender 1–0 advantage from the first leg of their Milk Cup semi-final against Norwich.
+23 February 1985: Two goals by Andy Gray – his first since September – give Everton an important 2–1 win at Leicester City.
+Kenny Dalglish celebrates his 300th league appearance by scoring in Liverpool's 2–0 win over Stoke City.
+A goal by Mich d'Avray gives Ipswich Town a slender 1–0 advantage from the first leg of their Milk Cup semi-final against Norwich City.

 24 February 1985: At the foot of the Second Division, Crystal Palace's relegation fears deepen as they suffer a 5–0 defeat at home to Wimbledon.

-2 March 1985: Both sides miss a penalty as Everton draw 1–1 at Manchester United, enabling Tottenham to close the gap at the top to two points with a 1–0 win at Stoke.
-Manchester City replace Blackburn as leaders in Division Two with a 1–0 win at Ewood Park.
-Oxford are beaten 3–0 by Birmingham, their first league defeat at home in nearly a year.
-Charlton fight back from 3–0 down to win 5–3 against Barnsley for whom Ron Futcher scores a hat-trick and is later sent off.
+2 March 1985: Both sides miss a penalty as Everton draw 1–1 at Manchester United, enabling Tottenham Hotspur to close the gap at the top to two points with a 1–0 win at Stoke City.
+Manchester City replace Blackburn Rovers as leaders in the Second Division with a 1–0 win at Ewood Park.
+Oxford United are beaten 3–0 by Birmingham City, their first league defeat at home in nearly a year.
+Charlton Athletic fight back from 3–0 down to win 5–3 against Barnsley for whom Ron Futcher scores a hat-trick and is later sent off.

 4 March 1985: Over 100 people are arrested after serious crowd trouble disrupts the second leg of the Milk Cup semi-final between Chelsea and Sunderland.
 The Wearsiders win 3–2 to reach the final 5–2 on aggregate.
-In the FA Cup fifth round, Southampton suffer a surprise home defeat to Barnsley while a late goal by Alan Sunderland gives Ipswich a 3–2 win over Sheffield Wednesday.
+In the FA Cup fifth round, Southampton suffer a surprise home defeat to Barnsley while a late goal by Alan Sunderland gives Ipswich Town a 3–2 win over Sheffield Wednesday.

 6 March 1985: An Andy Gray hat-trick helps Everton to a comfortable win over Fortuna Sittard in the Cup Winners' Cup while Liverpool gain a useful 1–1 away draw with Austria Vienna in the European Cup.
-In the UEFA Cup, Manchester United narrowly beat Videoton but a Steve Perryman own goal against Real Madrid consigns Tottenham to their first ever home defeat in European competition.
-Norwich beat Ipswich 2–0 at Carrow Road to reach the Milk Cup final.
-In FA Cup replays, West Ham beat Wimbledon 5–1 with Tony Cottee scoring three while Watford and Luton draw 2–2 after extra time at Vicarage Road.
+In the UEFA Cup, Manchester United narrowly beat Videoton but a Steve Perryman own goal against Real Madrid consigns Tottenham Hotspur to their first ever home defeat in European competition.
+Norwich City beat Ipswich Town 2–0 at Carrow Road to reach the Milk Cup final.
+In FA Cup replays, West Ham United beat Wimbledon 5–1 with Tony Cottee scoring three while Watford and Luton Town draw 2–2 after extra time at Vicarage Road.

-9 March 1985: Norman Whiteside scores a hat-trick as Manchester United make the FA Cup semi-finals with a 4–2 win over West Ham.
-Ipswich take Everton to a replay with a 2–2 draw at Goodison Park.
-Luton beat Watford 1–0 to reach the sixth round.
+9 March 1985: Norman Whiteside scores a hat-trick as Manchester United make the FA Cup semi-finals with a 4–2 win over West Ham United.
+Ipswich Town take Everton to a replay with a 2–2 draw at Goodison Park.
+Luton Town beat Watford 1–0 to reach the sixth round.
 Midfielder Wayne Turner scores the only goal on his 24th birthday.